-While TSA has extended its deadline for these states until October 11, and while they may well issue another extension, there's no guarantee that they will.
+While TSA has extended its deadline for all states until October 1, 2020, and while they may well issue another extension, there's no guarantee that they will.

 What's The Difference?

-As is usual whenever change is introduced, some people are worried that the government is doing it just to seize more power.
-Some have suggested that REAL ID is the first step in building some kind of citizen database; for whatever it's worth, Homeland Security strenuously denies this.
+As is usual whenever change is introduced, some people are worried that the government is doing it to gain more power or even build some kind of citizen database.
+For whatever it's worth, Homeland Security strenuously denies this.